SimeonHristov99/random_coding/README.md

 ROT13 is a simple letter substitution cipher that replaces a letter with the letter 13 letters after it in the alphabet.
 ROT13 is an example of the Caesar cipher.

 Create a function that takes a string and returns the string ciphered with Rot13.
 If there are numbers or special characters included in the string, they should be returned as they are.
 Only letters from the latin/english alphabet should be shifted (like in the original Rot13 "implementation").

+## Task 8

+Once upon a time, on a way through the old wild mountainous west,…

+… a man was given directions to go from one point to another.
+The directions were "NORTH", "SOUTH", "WEST", "EAST".
+Clearly "NORTH" and "SOUTH" are opposite, "WEST" and "EAST" too.

+Going to one direction and coming back the opposite direction right away is a needless effort.
+Since this is the wild west, with dreadfull weather and not much water, it's important to save yourself some energy, otherwise you might die of thirst!
+How I crossed a mountainous desert the smart way.

+The directions given to the man are, for example, the following (depending on the language):

+    [ "NORTH", "SOUTH", "SOUTH", "EAST", "WEST", "NORTH", "WEST" ]

+Going "NORTH" and immediately "SOUTH" is not reasonable, better stay to the same place!
+So the task is to give to the man a simplified version of the plan.
+A better plan in this case is simply:

+    [ "WEST" ]

+Other examples:

+    In ["NORTH", "SOUTH", "EAST", "WEST"], the direction "NORTH" + "SOUTH" is going north and coming back right away.
+The path becomes ["EAST", "WEST"], now "EAST" and "WEST" annihilate each other, therefore, the final result is [].

+    In ["NORTH", "EAST", "WEST", "SOUTH", "WEST", "WEST"], "NORTH" and "SOUTH" are not directly opposite but they become directly opposite after the reduction of "EAST" and "WEST" so the whole path is reducible to ["WEST", "WEST"].

+Write a function which will take an array of strings and returns an array of strings with the needless directions removed.

+Note:

+    Not all paths can be made simpler.
+The path ["NORTH", "WEST", "SOUTH", "EAST"] is not reducible.
+"NORTH" and "WEST", "WEST" and "SOUTH", "SOUTH" and "EAST" are not directly opposite of each other and can't become such.
+Hence the result path is itself : ["NORTH", "WEST", "SOUTH", "EAST"].